 It’s hard to complain about a free service, but there are some things you should consider about Chase Credit Journey.

 - The free credit score is a VantageScore 3.0.
 Most free credit score providers use VantageScore, but most lenders will use FICO.
 The score you’re seeing may not be the score a lender is seeing, and they could be different.

-- You only see information from your TransUnion credit report.
-That will not tell you what’s going on with your credit reports from Experian and Equifax.
+- You only see information from your Experian credit report.
+That will not tell you what’s going on with your credit reports from TransUnion and Equifax.

 Those issues are not major concerns that should deter you from using the service.
 You’ll just need to be aware that you have two other credit reports to monitor and that the credit score you’re seeing isn’t the only one you have.